Tattoo Blog Worth Reading

 🪶 Skull With an Indian Headdress Tattoo

 Monochrome Indian Skull Tattoo

 Another way to create pop is to have the background of the Indian skull a different color.
-A black background is excellent for making contrast between white bone and feathers.
+A black background is excellent for making a contrast between white bone and feathers.
 But there’s no denying how awesome a blood-red background looks too.

 Focus on the Headdress and Feathers

 Whether the headdress is turned to the side or seen straight on, the way you choose to have the feathers designed can alter the mood of the tattoo completely.
 For example, the feathers can be less traditional, done in a watercolor style, be paired with other adornments, or in some cases, not look like feathers at all.

 Tomahawks, spears, knives, guns, bows and arrows can also accompany the Indian skull and headdress.
 Axes (tomahawks) decorated with feathers and beads are often seen crossed beneath the skull, becoming an alternative skull-and-crossbones design that is eye-catching and unique.